karbis/bruhshot/README.md

 - Ctrl+C to copy screenshot to clipboard
 - Ctrl+S to save screenshot
 - Ctrl+Z/Y to undo/redo
-- WASD to resize crop region
+- Shift while making a line/shape/crop region to snap it to 15° / make it square
 - Ctrl+A to select entire screen